zix99/rare/docs/usage/input.md

 To counteract this, in the *follow* or *stdin* cases, there's also a flush timeout of 250ms.
-This means if a new line has been received, and the duration has passed, that the batch will be processed irregardless of its current size.
+This means if a new line has been received, and the duration has passed, that the batch will be processed regardless of its current size.

 You can tweak this value with `--batch`